 also an equal degree of potential, in their future studies and

-The auditions take about 20 minutes; 10 minutes playing followed
+The auditions usually take between 15 -30 minutes; 10 minutes

 For further information please contact Celia Willitt (preferably by

 below [enclosing a SAE please if requesting information by post]